open-politics/open-politics/README.md

 08.11 Update after OpenAI DevDay:
 - the available context length is now 128k tokens, which is a huge improvement for processing larger documents

+07.01 First finetunes for Mixtral MoE are available.
+Training a team of own experts could be a very interesting approach.

 ### Django